Bishop of Truro

-The Bishop of Truro is the ordinary (diocesan bishop) of the Church of England Diocese of Truro in the Province of Canterbury.
+The bishop of Truro is the ordinary (diocesan bishop) of the Church of England Diocese of Truro in the Province of Canterbury.

 History

-There had been between the 9th and 11th centuries a Bishopric of Cornwall until it was merged with Crediton and the sees were transferred to Exeter in 1050.
+There had been between the 9th and 11th centuries a bishopric of Cornwall until it was merged with Crediton and the sees were transferred to Exeter in 1050.

 The Diocese of Truro was established by Act of Parliament in 1876 under Queen Victoria.
 It was created by the division of the Diocese of Exeter in 1876 approximately along the Devon-Cornwall border (a few parishes of Devon west of the River Tamar were included in the new diocese).
-The bishop's seat is located at Truro Cathedral and his official residence at Lis Escop, Feock, south of Truro.
+The bishop's seat is located at Truro Cathedral and the official residence at "Lis Escop" in Feock, south of Truro.
 The Bishop of Truro is assisted by the suffragan Bishop of St Germans in overseeing the diocese.

-Until they moved to Feock the bishops resided at Kenwyn.
-Lis Escop (the Kenwyn Vicarage of 1780) became after the establishment of the Diocese of Truro the bishop's palace.
+Until they moved to Feock the bishops resided in Kenwyn.
+"Lis Escop" (the Kenwyn vicarage of 1780) became after the establishment of the Diocese of Truro the bishop's residence.
 After the bishops moved out for some years it housed part of Truro Cathedral School (closed 1981) then the Community of the Epiphany (Anglican nuns) and is now, as Epiphany House, a Christian retreat and conference centre.
-Lis Escop is Cornish for "bishop's palace".
+Lis escop is Cornish for "bishop's palace".